 What is the BCCS?

-The Butler Cave Conservation Society was formed in 1968 and incorporated in 1970 under the laws of the Commonwealth of Virginia.
+The Butler Cave Conservation Society, Incorporated, was formed in 1968 and incorporated in 1970 under the laws of the Commonwealth of Virginia.
 We are recognized by the Internal Revenue Service as a 501(c)(3) non-profit corporation.
-Business correspondence can be addressed to the BCCS at 4025 Mt.
-Zion Road, Blacksburg, VA 24060.
+Business correspondence can be addressed to the BCCS in care of our Treasurer, Bill Royster, at 465 Karst Ridge Drive Williamsville, VA 24487.

 The BCCS is designated as a Conservancy of the National Speleological Society.